simplytim42/complex-frogs/README.md

 ## run test coverage
 1. open a terminal and ensure you are in the project's root dir
 1. `pytest --cov .` will produce an overview report in the cli
-1. `pytest --cov --cov-config=.coveragerc --cov-report=html .` will produce html reports detailing exactly what code is not covered.
+1. `make test-cov` will produce html reports detailing exactly what code is not covered.

 ## code quality checks
 1. open a terminal and ensure you are in the project's root dir